 Outlook version like 2007 and 2003 are not compatible with Office 365.
 So, if you are planning to use Outlook web application, you should have a latest version of Outlook for your end users.

-Many third-party tools make the migration process completely automated.
+Many third-party tools completely automate the migration process.
 You can easily migrate either Offline EDB files or Live Exchange Server to Office 365.
 Just verify the migration with demo version and decide how to migrate your Exchange server to Office 365.